kathirmeyyappan/shell/README.md

 # Unix Shell

-This is a fully functional Unix Shell built in C, with support for all standard commands (with args) as well as critical built-in ones like pwd, cd, etc. Batch commands are supported with file input, and are used for testing with the test.sh bash script.
+This is a fully functional Unix Shell built in C, with support for all standard commands (with args) as well as critical built-in ones like pwd, cd, echo, etc. Batch commands are supported with file input, and are used for testing with the test.sh bash script.
+Note that any and all whitespace is supported before and between args.

 ## Examples of Use
 <b>